My "Huh?" column on the Pledge of

 pledge was not written until the 1890s, not the 1700s as I originally

 believed.
-None the less, "under God", the question still holds,
+None the less, "under God", the question still holds, didn't

-it was only fair to share it with you.
+fair to share it with you.

 About the Pledge...

-From Scott Boone
+From Scott Boone:

 First some background, in the spirit of open disclosure - I am an